bityoga/fabric_node_sdk_helper/README.md

           });
           ```
         - check wallet directory
         - a directory with the name of the 'registerd user name' will be available
         - certificates for the registerd user  will be available under this directory.

    7. ## Query a chaincode
-        - sample :
+        #### Example
           ``` Javascript
            // import fabric node sdk helper functions const querychaincode = require('./fabric_node_sdk_helper/query');